 In this project, there is a sudden expansion of the pipe from 10 mm to 30 mm with an inlet velocity of 5 m/s.
 The diameter ratio of 1:3 should give a loss coefficient of 0.8 [k=(1-AreaRatio)²] and an expected pressure drop of around 10 kPa or 10.1 m²/s² (density 997 kg/m³) based on the equations in the standard literature.

-In this study of the airflow around the turbine, SimScale user Iria is using the Multiple Reference Frame (MRF) technique to do simulations all around a vertical turbine changing the flow direction every 30°.
+In this study of the airflow around the turbine, SimScale user, Iria, is using the multiple reference frame (MRF) technique to do simulations all around a vertical turbine, while changing the flow direction every 30°.

 Bolt Prestressing (rszoeke)

-This project shows how to model pre-stress in a bolt using a new feature available for physical contact called fictitious clearance.
-It adds a virtual layer onto the contact surfaces with a thickness that can be a function of time or the mesh coordinates meaning you can have an increasing pre-stressing on the bolt.
+This project shows how to model pre-stress in a bolt using a new feature called “fictitious clearance”, which is available for physical contact.
+It adds a virtual layer onto the contact surfaces with a thickness that can be a function of time or the mesh coordinates, which means you can have an increasing pre-stressing on the bolt.

 External Flow around a Helmet with a Go Pro (gstetson)